panjf2000/gnet/blog/2022-02-27-announcing-gnet-v2.md

 Today, I'm thrilled to announce the release of [gnet v2.0.0](https://github.com/panjf2000/gnet/releases/tag/v2.0.0), in which we've made plenty of significant improvements and optimizations: added and removed some APIs, redesigned and reimplemented the buffer, optimized the memory pool, etc.

-In this blog post, we'll go through the most notable changes to gnet 2.0， and present a project road map for future releases.
+In this blog post, we'll go through the most notable changes to gnet 2.0.

+P.S.
 Follow me on Twitter [@_andy_pan](https://twitter.com/_andy_pan) to get the latest updates about gnet!

 ## Features